 4. Object distribution

 Object distribution graph shows the number and type of all traffic objects present in the specified zone/movement during a specified time.
-The granularity can be set from 1 second to 24 hours (for more information about time units please see this article), and the graph can be generated as a line graph, bar graph or a heatmap.
+The granularity can be set from 1 second to 24 hours, and the graph can be generated as a line graph, bar graph or a heatmap.

 Interactive line graph for object distribution with 1 hour time unit